lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 not influence NEFA composition, the outcomes, or the GEE models (data not shown)" is not clear enough."*

+    {{confirm that participants didn't have other disease}}.
+We have expanded on the details about medication use (i.e. general types taken).

 2. *"Glucose clamp test is the standard to evaluate insulin sensitivity instead of the indexes used in this study.
 I know it is very hard to perform it in a large number of participants, but it may be one of the reasons why the effect of NEFAs on insulin sensitivity was limited.
 I would suggest discussing the limitation of these indexes."*

+    We agree, this suggestion is pertinent and has been included in the limitations section of the conclusion.

 3. *"Most of the indexes in this study are based on glucose and insulin levels.
 I think the reader would know the data of baseline and follow-up glucose and insulin levels as well as indexes (in Table 1)."*

+    Both glucose and insulin have been added to Table 1.

 4. *"I understand several NEFA fractions are statistically related to indexes of beta-cell function; however, does each individual show the same trend?
 For